 - Four Growth Mindset Display Resources – A collection of printable materials to add to your ‘growth mindset’ classroom display boards.

-Click on the thumbnails below to view samples of resources from The Growth Mindset Pack.
+Watch the video below to view samples of resources from the Growth Mindset Pack.

 I am a French ESL teacher and we're not used to teach methods like growth mindset because we have so many other things to teach, but I was very interested by this pack, and the kids loved it!